By Dr. Michelle P. Warren

 What is an irregular period?
 What causes irregular periods?

 If you’ve experienced menstrual cycles where you bleed at unexpected times, seem to bleed too much or don't even bleed at all, don’t worry, you're not alone.
 You’re just going through something that is actually quite common, irregular periods.
 These occur in about thirty percent of women who are in their ‘reproductive years’.
 These are the years when women who are having menstrual periods are capable of becoming pregnant.
 You may recall being a young teenager (or maybe you are a young teenager) and noticing that your periods were irregular or seemed to take a while to settle into a ‘schedule’.
 That's because irregular periods are especially common at the time when menstruation begins in adolescence.
 A similar syndrome often occurs at the end of the reproductive years when women approach menopause — usually in the mid-to-late forties.
 Ironically, a menopausal woman can actually be experiencing periods much like those of her teenage daughter.
 All women, however, should keep in mind that menstrual cycles may vary normally.
 The time between bleeding can be as short as 25 days and as long as 42 days.
 Although an occasional cycle of this length shouldn’t be cause for worry, be aware that if cycles continue to be shorter than 25 days or longer than 42, days or are associated with other symptoms, such as pain or heavy bleeding, it's a good idea to consult a doctor.
 Don’t worry, though, if your cycle does not always last exactly 28 days.
 Just as most women’s bodies aren't proportioned to fit exactly into one dress size, very few women have menstrual cycles that last precisely 28 days.
-(You can use our online period calculator and calendar to keep track of your period and see for yourself how long your menstrual cycle is!)
+(You can use our online period tracker to keep track of your period and see for yourself how long your menstrual cycle is!)

 What causes irregular periods?
 What about irregular periods and ovulation?
 Well, the most common reason that women skip periods is that their bodies have not ovulated during a cycle.
 Ovulation is the time when the ovary releases an egg.
 This occurs in the middle of a menstrual cycle.
 For a variety of reasons, ovulation can sometimes be delayed or even not happen at all.
 When this happens, your period may be very late or totally absent.
 To understand how this happens, you need to understand what your period is literally ‘made of’.
 When you have your period, what your body is doing is shedding the endometrium, which is the lining of the uterus.
 The endometrium builds up over the course of the menstrual cycle and receives the signal to shed itself when ovulation occurs and the egg is not fertilised.
 Heavy bleeding may result if ovulation happens late and more than the usual amount of lining has continued to grow.
 You may be wondering what keeps the lining from building up when ovulation does occur.
 The answer lies in a hormone called progesterone, which is made by the ovary.
 Progesterone acts to stop the growth of the endometrium.
 The ovary makes progesterone for 14 days, after which the endometrium is shed as a menstrual period.
 Bet you never realised just how much action goes on in your body in the course of a month!